Frey87/python-it-automation-labs/README.md

 This repository is based on course practice materials and is maintained as a learning portfolio.
 Over time, I plan to expand it with cleaner standalone automation examples and original projects.

-## Next Steps

-Planned improvements:

-- add explanations for each lab
-- include setup and run instructions
-- add tests for selected scripts
-- refactor the best exercises into independent portfolio projects

 ## Author

 Valentyn Verovkin